UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-22-team32-32-object-detection.md

 | _PointRCNN_ [1]      | 86.96         | 75.42       |   70.70    |    77.77   |
 | _SE-SSD_ [3]         | 91.49         | 82.54       |   77.15    |    83.73   |

+In terms of 3D AP, SE-SSD consistently outperforms PointRCNN, achieving an AP of 91.49%, 82.54%, 77.15% for easy, medium, and hard difficulty levels respectively with a mAP of 83.73%.
+On the other hand, PointRCNN yields slightly lower results with AP scores of 86.96%, 75.42%, and 70.70% with a mAP of 77.77%.
+Furthermore, SE-SSD demonstrates faster inference with an inference time of 30.56ms while PointRCNN achieved an inference time of 100ms.
+The differences in performance can be attributed to several factors, including architectural design, methodology, and computational complexity.
+PointRCNN is built upon a two-stage region-based framework, where it generates region proposals followed by region-wise feature extraction and classification.
+This two-stage architecture contributes to PointRCNN’s slower inference time compared to SE-SSD’s inference time as it relies on more complex processing steps and refinement.
+SE-SSD on the other hand is a single-stage object detector which requires fewer computational resources and eliminates the need for having to generate region proposals.
+Its architecture focuses primarily on predicting the bounding boxes and probabilities, allowing for more efficient processing of input data to results, which contributes to its faster inference speed than PointRCNN.
+Although the results from PointRCNN are slightly lower than SE-SSD’s, it still has its advantages.
+PointRCNN’s two-stage architecture and refinement process makes it more adept at accurately localizing objects in dense point clouds and complex environments.
+However, This enhanced accuracy comes at the expense of increased computational resources.

 ## Reference